getsaucey/framework.saucey/README.md

-#saucey/drivers
+#saucey/framework

-This is a collection of drivers for the saucey test suite.
+This is a collection of drivers, yamls, and data for the saucey test framework.
+Please **do not modify** without making sure that you're changing the requirements from within saucey.

 Find out more @ [http://saucey.io](http://saucey.io)
 Fork the repo @ [https://github.com/getsaucey/saucey](https://github.com/getsaucey/saucey)